build-security/pdp-docker-authz/README.md

 Uninstalling the `pdp-docker-authz` plugin is the reverse of installing.
 First, remove the configuration applied to the Docker daemon, not forgetting to send a `HUP` signal to the daemon's process.

-### Limitations
+### Limitations & Future Development

-Currently, the plugin is not supported on Mac.
+1. Currently, the plugin is not supported on Mac.
+2. Docker authorization plugin infrastructure also support authorization of the response returned from Docker daemon to the client.
+Currently, this plugin only authorizes requests from the client to the Docker daemon (and not the responses).